PhoenixPlexCode/PhoenixAdult.bundle/README.md

 - LegalPorno does not have high quality pictures to be used for metadata.

 ## Change Log/Updates
+- 2018-12-03 8:00AM CST - Updated code for Hardx to correct search results, fix metadata results, and add Posters and Background (though the images appear to work in logs, they didn't work in my testing... more to come on that)
 - 2018-12-01 3:00PM CST - Forked the project and uploaded the changes I've been making over the last few weeks
     + Added support for Mofos (and subsites), Babes, EvilAngel, Hardx/Darkx/Lesbianx/Eroticax, GloryholeSecrets,NewSensations, PureTaboo, Swallowed/TrueAnal/Nympho
     + I also borrowed code from SwissAdult to add Twistys (and variants), Lubed, Spizoo, and Private (and subsites)